Capx-Fi/Capx-App-Protocol/contractDocumentation/CapxDailyQuest.md

 ```

 **Description:**
 The `claim` function allows participants to claim their rewards for the daily quest.
 It ensures the validity of the claim and then disburses the rewards.
+The function uses ECDSA to verify the provided signature against a known public key (or address in Ethereum's context).
+If the signature is valid, the claim is processed; otherwise, it's rejected.

 **Parameters:**